VegaL101/SQL-Queries-Lab/README.md

 Step 5:
-Retrieve employees in Finance or Sales
+Retrieve employees in Finance or Sales.

 systems in the Finance and Sales departments also need to be updated.
 The query returns employees in the Finance and Sales departments.